DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 Step 2.
 Adding Models, Views and Controllers
 --------------------------------

-###Creating Main Controller
+###Creating a Controller

-For our web page we will also need the main controller (we will call it "HomeController").
+For our web page we will also need to add a controller.
 It will process incoming requests from the user and run the needed logic.

-The HomeController will call a particular view to generate a necessary HTML for the request.
+The controller will call a particular view to generate a necessary HTML for the request.

 To create it, call the context menu for the Controllers folder and choose Add->Controller.